charmverse/app.charmverse.io/README.md

 In .vscode/settings.json, add:

-- for running server side tests: "jestrunner.configPath": "jest.config-server.ts"
+- for running server side tests: "jestrunner.configPath": "jest.config.server.ts"
-- for running client side tests: "jestrunner.configPath": "jest.config-browser.ts"
+- for running client side tests: "jestrunner.configPath": "jest.config.browser.ts"

 This will display a small "Run" button above each test suite and assertion.